BSA AML Compliance Explained: What It Is & Its Importance

 - Monitor transactions using transaction monitoring software.

 How SEON Can Augment Your AML and BSA Checks

-- Frictionless data enrichment: This allows you to instantly vet good and bad customers based on a phone number, email address, or IP address only by sourcing real-time data from 50+ online platforms, all before expensive KYC and AML checks.
+- Frictionless digital footprinting: This allows you to instantly vet good and bad customers based on a phone number, email address, or IP address only by sourcing real-time data from 50+ online platforms, all before running expensive KYC checks.

 - Dynamic risk scoring: Leverage a traffic light system to automatically accept, decline, or review user actions, including sign-ups and deposits.

-- Pre-KYC to save money: Use the results of data enrichment and risk scoring to block out obvious, provable fraudsters in order to save money on KYC, CDD and other pricey checks.
+- Pre-KYC to save money: Use the results of data enrichment and risk scoring to block out obvious, provable fraudsters in order to save money on KYC, EDD and other pricey checks.

 - Real-time transaction monitoring and alerts: Stay on top of all your transactions, purchases, or money withdrawals.
 Export the data for your BSA reports in seconds.

 All of the above is available with one of the quickest integration times in the industry.
 Ready to get started?
 Click the button below to book a demo, or sign yourself up for a trial to take a look around.

 A number of companies offer BSA and AML certification programs, which aim to train, test, and prepare individuals for BSA compliance.
 The price and duration of each program will vary depending on the provider and scope.

 BSA AML compliance software is designed to monitor transactions, create real-time alerts, and automatically fill the appropriate reports pertaining to BSA law.